 Humanities Full Text (EBSCO) - This database provides full text, abstracts and bibliographic indexing of the most noted scholarly sources in the humanities, as well as specialized magazines.
 It encompasses all key fields of the humanities, covering topics including art, classical studies, dance, film, journalism, philosophy, religion and much, much more.
 Content includes feature articles, interviews, obituaries and original works of fiction, drama, poetry and much more.

-International Bibliography of Art - The definitive resource for scholarly literature on western art.
-IBA is the successor to the Bibliography of the History of Art (BHA).
+International Bibliography of Art [IBA] - The definitive resource for scholarly literature on western art.
+IBA is the successor to the Bibliography of the History of Art (BHA), see above to access.
 This source covers European art from late antiquity to the present, American art from the colonial era to the present, and global art since 1945.

 ISI Web of Knowledge - ISI Web of Knowledge (Thomson Reuters) is today's premier research platform for information in the sciences, social sciences, business, arts, and humanities.
 Contains Medline and ISI Web of Science.